About Us

 Nativity History

-Performances included puppeteers and musicians.
-In the beginning, puppeteers spoke the lines in the 6 ft puppet costumes and singing was done by the musicians.
+Performances included puppeteers, who spoke their lines inside the 6 ft puppets, and singing was done by musicians.
 This arrangement proved very cumbersome for the puppeteers; saying the lines as well as doing the movements of the puppets.

 (Left) Emily Morrison as King Herod and (Right) Paul Carter as Gaspar, one of the Three Wise Men